petenorth/angular-5-example/README.md

 ## TODO

-* create a branch which does only `ng build` rather than `ng build --prod --build-optimizer` so that the performance characteristics can be shown.
+* change to `ng build` rather than `ng build --prod --build-optimizer` so that the performance characteristics can be shown tag, then add back tag, etc.
 * add healthchecks.
 * remove node_modules from binary upload thus improving build times and network utilization.
 * use alternative approach of source to image with nodejs8 builder image
 * specify the uid in the Dockerfile to remove warning from oc create-app
+* demonstrate base href